ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.5.8 =
+* Added option to limit depth of categories hierarchy levels for category list

 = 6.5.7 =
 * Fixed issue with link tooltips having HTML code when search results are found in description
 * Fixed issue where the Reset Search button did not use the search form submission URL